voxpelli/node-installed-check/README.md

 ## Checks

 * `--engine-check` / `-e` – if set `installed-check` will check that the installed modules doesn't have stricter [`engines`](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#engines) ranges than those  in the `package.json` and suggests an alternative requirement if they do.
 If set, the default checks will be overriden.
-* `--peer-check` / `-e` – if set `installed-check` will check that the installed modules doesn't have stricter [`peerDependencies`](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#peerdependencies) ranges than those in the `package.json` and suggests an alternative requirement if they do.
+* `--peer-check` / `-p` – if set `installed-check` will check that the installed modules doesn't have stricter [`peerDependencies`](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#peerdependencies) ranges than those in the `package.json` and suggests an alternative requirement if they do.
 If set, the default checks will be overriden.
 * `--version-check` / `-c` – if set `installed-check` will check that the installed modules comply with the version requirements set for them the `package.json`.
 If set, the default checks will be overriden.

 ## Check options